Enjoy the many murals of Savannah

 Vermont native and national artist, Mary Lacy, swooped into Savannah with a new project in mind.
 Lacy, in collaboration with Art Rise Savannah and locals, created a 13-by-40-foot mural depicting four native Georgia bees.
 Painted in February 2017, the mural is something to look out for during your next visit to Savannah.

 1930 Montgomery Street

 Savannah local artist, Maggie Hayes painted a tribute piece in memory of Jack Johnson titled, “The First Black Heavyweight Champion.”
 As part of her No Man’s Land exhibition at Welmont Gallery, Hayes explored masculinity through various artistic mediums in her work.
 Hayes’ first ever work of such a scale hangs on the north wall of the Welmont for all to see.

 Katherine Sandoz’s mural is located on the Southside at Edgewater Trace apartments.
 The Mural depicts land, skyscapes and waterways of the city.
 Sandoz was commissioned to create a camouflage scene to enhance the residents’ experience.
 The mural calls attention to the already existing beauty of the Lowcountry’s landscape.

 Various locations in the Historic District & on Tybee Island

 A talk of the town, the late and great “Sandman,” no mural list would be complete without Miller.
 Encouraged by friend and award-winning interior designer Jane Coslick, Miller began to experiment with painting garage doors and wall art as opposed to his usual sign painting.
 Miller is known for his signature script on buildings and businesses around town.
-But while most of his work has faded away over the years, or been destroyed during the deconstructions of buildings he has touched, his legacy remains and hints of his work still live throughout Savannah.
+His legacy remains and hints of his work still live throughout Savannah.
+Unfortunately, most of his work has faded away over the years, or been destroyed.